alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-uthaymeen/audios/2026/2026-05-10-ruling-on-initiating-and-returning-the-salutation-to-non-muslims.md

 - ibn-uthaymeen
 link: https://binothaimeen.net/s/gfDcqNIT
 mp3: https://sounds.binothaimeen.net/storage/sounds/2023-10-25/B59rF4OjRPjq6SVKGsMd1EyjBGvqG4HAl5gufx2I.mp3
-summary: It is not permissible to initiate the greeting of Salam to a non-Muslim—meaning, you should not be the first to say As-Salamu Alaykum to him.
+summary: "It is not permissible to initiate the greeting of Salam to a non-Muslim\u2014\
+  meaning, you should not be the first to say As-Salamu Alaykum to him."
 muftis:
   shaykh:
   - name: Shaykh Ibn Uthaymeen
     url: /biography/uthaymeen/
+active: audios
 ---
 ### Question: